 What is the University of Kent’s campus like?

-The Kent and Medway Medical School, a collaboration with Canterbury Christ Church University, opened in September 2020 and offers about 100 places a year.
-The Medway campus is shared with Greenwich and Canterbury Christ Church universities.
-The site houses the university’s £50 million School of Pharmacy and the purpose-built Centre for Music and Audio Technology, along with the refurbished business school.
+The Kent and Medway Medical School, a collaboration with Canterbury Christ Church University, opened in September 2020 and offered 118 places for 2025.
+The Medway campus, shared with other universities, houses Kent’s School of Pharmacy and the Centre for Music and Audio Technology, along with the refurbished Business School.

 Everything you need to know about the University of Kent’s student life and wellbeing support